 Frankincense resin is extracted out of trees that belong to the genus Boswellia, and that is why you see “Boswellia” on the ingredient list of dietary supplements, essential oils and other commercial products.
 Like turmeric/curcumin, the boswellia-derived products are extraordinarily popular today, especially to treat joint pain, cancer, asthma and infections.
-On that thought, if you’d like to learn more about my custom formula which contains boswellia CLICK HERE to be redirected to Joint Script Collagen with Curcumin.

 In today’s article, I’ll share the most common benefits of boswellia.
 These perks will stay with you throughout the year, not just in December when the medicinal herb is purchased the most.

 This sticky sap offers more benefits than first meets the eye.
 There are many species by the way, the most common of which in America is Boswellia serrata.
 Clinical trials show that “boswellic acid” have anti-inflammatory properties so powerful that they rival non-steroidal anti-inflammatory drugs (NSAIDS).